 You might say that these nowhere kids turned their lives around.
-They are, in order, Alan Meckler, chairman and CEO of Jupitermedia; Paul Orfalea, founder of the copying empire, Kinko's; Diane Swonk, a world-renowned economist; Charles Schwab, a pioneer in the discount brokerage business; and David Neeleman, founder and CEO of JetBlue Airways.
+They are now all famous people with ADHD, in order, Alan Meckler, chairman and CEO of Jupitermedia; Paul Orfalea, founder of the copying empire, Kinko's; Diane Swonk, a world-renowned economist; Charles Schwab, a pioneer in the discount brokerage business; and David Neeleman, founder and CEO of JetBlue Airways.

 Besides having difficulty in school, these executives share another thing in common: They all suffer from ADHD or learning disabilities.
 Neeleman has ADHD; Swonk, Meckler, and Schwab have dyslexia; and Orfalea has both.
 Each managed to turn his or her liabilities into assets on their respective career paths.